SIDN/ietf-epp-restful-json/src/draft-restful-epp-json.md

 # Introduction

 The Extensible Provisioning Protocol (EPP) [@!RFC5730] uses an on XML based protocol.
-This protocol is wel defined, using XML Schema Definition (XSD) for validation of XML messages, the XSDs are published as part of the EPP RFCs.
+The EPP protocol is well defined, using XML Schema Definition (XSD) for validation of XML messages, the XSDs are published as part of the EPP RFCs.
 This document describes rules for converting valid EPP XML messages to the JavaScript Object Notation (JSON) Data Interchange Format [@!RFC8259], for use with RESTful EPP (REPP).

 # Terminology